Netflix/falcor/model.md

 	}});

 model.getValue('todos[0].name').then(log);

+// This outputs the following to the console:
+// get milk from corner store
 ```

 When you retrieve a path from a working model, the result is a model response.
 A model response object provides a variety of options that allow you to customize both how you would like the data to be delivered, and in what format you would like the data to arrive.
 By default the output format is JSON.

 There is one important difference between working with a JSON object directly and working with that same JSON object through a model: you can only retrieve value types from a model.
 JSON objects can contain the following value types:  string, Boolean, number, null.
 In the JSON object below, the value types surrounded by underscores.

 ```
+var log = console.log.bind(console)
+var $ref = falcor.Model.ref;

 var model = {
     todos: [
         {